 You can get an official record of your credit history by pulling a free, comprehensive credit report at AnnualCreditReport.com.

 AnnualCreditReport.com gives you access to a free credit report from each of the three major credit reporting agencies once per year.
+You can get your credit scores from all bureaus using FreeScore360.

 Generally, all three credit bureaus will have the same information in their reports.